Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

+2. {\it P3C4G454H454 \cite{Has_Tam}}.\\ Very interesting event with the high energy hadron-rich cluster (of visible energy $\sim$ 1000 TeV) in the centre of the family was found in the Pamir-joint chamber C4 series P3.
+One observes more than ten high energy shower-cores of visible energies greater than 10 TeV, concentrated within a small area of a radius of $\sim$ 3 mm.
+A striking feature is the strong penetrating power of the cluster which was observed deeply in the H-block.
+The longitudinal profiles of penetrating showers show similar transition behaviour as that recognizable in Fig. \ref{C22178S139I}.
+The estimated $p_{T}(\gamma$) of high energy showers inside the cluster is as small as $\simeq $ 20 MeV/c, if we assume that the interaction height equals to one collision mean free path at the Pamir altitude.
 The unusual penetrative nature of mini-clusters have been studied by Chacaltaya , Pamir and also by Chacaltaya-Pamir Collaborations.
 The results of the study of penetrating component in 17 families with $\Sigma E(\gamma) \ge $ 100 TeV, observed in the Chacaltaya chamber no. 19 ( 24 penetrating showers out of 37 ones in total) and in the chamber no. 18 (16 penetrating showers out of 30 ones in total) supported the existence of unusual showers with strong penetrating power \cite{clusters_Hasegawa,clusters_Chacaltaya}.
 Similar conclusions have been obtained from the study of penetrating showers registered in the Pamir carbon chamber (``Pamir 79/80'' with one carbon block of 60 cm thick) where 187 penetrating showers from 37 families with $\Sigma E_{vis} \geq 100$ TeV were picked up \cite{clusters_Pamir}.
 The detailed analysis of high energy shower-clusters of visible energy beyond 100 TeV observed in Pamir-joint chambers (analysed 173 families of $\Sigma E_{vis} \geq $ 100 TeV) is described in \cite{Baradzei,clusters_Dublin}.
 The general conclusions from this study as well as the single-core showers and cluster--structure ones, are the same for three experiments.
 They agree that there exist unusual showers with unexpectedly strong penetrative power.
 Besides that, two very different components of transverse momentum are observed.
 Shower inducing secondaries are produced with large $p_{T}$ ($\langle p_{T}(\gamma) \sim$ 2-3 GeV/c), far beyond that expected from the ordinary type.
 A low $p_{T}$ phenomenon, of the order of the electromagnetic one, seems to be responsible for cores generation inside the cluster.

 {\it Mini-clusters} are considered to be the premature stage of other phenomenon called {\it halo}.
 Halo is the diffusion dark spot with dimensions $\sim$ 1-1000 mm$^{2}$ observed in the center of families.
 Sometimes it consists of several hadron cores, spaced very closely together.
 The first gigantic halo event named ``Andromeda'' was discovered in the Chacaltaya chamber no. 14 in 1969.
 Since that time the statistics of halo events have steadily increased and events with different halo configurations have been found by mountain experiments at Mts.
 Chacaltaya, Pamir, Fuji and Kanbala \cite{Yamashita}.
 About 50\% of $\gamma$--hadron families with energy $\Sigma E_{\gamma} \ge 500 $ TeV are halo events.
 The examples of cosmic-ray families in which shower spots surrounding the central halo show abundantly hadron rich composition, the same behaviour as seen in cosmic-ray families of Centauro species, were also found.
 The halos of anomalously strong penetrative nature (e.g. Tatyana \cite{Tatyana}) were observed.
 The five Chacaltaya families: Andromeda, Ursa Maior, M.A.I, M.A.II and M.A.III \cite{Yamashita} are examples of fully analysed halo events.